Dr Milène Volpato

 Responsibilities

-- Module Lead, MSc Cancer Biology and Therapy
+• Programme Lead, MSc Cancer Biology and Therapy

 Research interests

 My work is centred on the pre-clinical development of the naturally occurring omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), for the prevention and treatment of colorectal cancer.
 I work with a range of pre-clinical models to investigate potential mechanisms of resistance to the omega-3 fatty acids in colorectal cancer in order to personalise therapy and develop a combination regimen to improve patient outcomes.
-In particular, I am investigating how EPA and DHA can enhance tumour response to a range of immunotherapies, including immune checkpoint inhibitor and oncolytic virus in a range of solid tumours.
+In particular, I am investigating how EPA and DHA can enhance tumour response to a range of immunotherapies, including immune checkpoint inhibitors and oncolytic viruses in a range of solid tumours.

 Qualifications

-- MSc in Health Bioengineering
+• MSc in Health Bioengineering, France

 Professional memberships

-- AACR
+• AACR

-- UK Therapeutic Cancer Prevention Network
+• UK Therapeutic Cancer Prevention Network

 Student education